fbpx

 Determining what size of septic tank your home needs can be tricky.
 There is a lot of misinformation out there explaining how this is correctly done.
 This blog post is written according to the sizing requirements from Maricopa and Pinal Counties in Arizona.
 If you are reading this outside of this area, you may want to check with your local county requirements.

 Determining the size of the septic tank in our installation market is done in one of two ways.
 First, and most commonly used, is the metric for measuring the septic tank based on the bedroom count inside the home.
-The second way is by fixture unit counts, which you can read in our next blog here.
+The second way is by fixture unit counts.

 Let's talk GPD and Tank Sizing

 GPD is an acronym that stands for Gallons Per Day.
-This acronym is used a lot when talking about septic systems.
 The GPD determines the amount of water that is going into the septic system on a daily basis.
 When sizing a septic tank by bedroom count, the calculation is 150 GPD per bedroom in the home.
 This number is calculated based on the double occupancy of each bedroom and the average water usage per person in the home at 75 gallons per day.
 When calculated this way, we are factoring in what should be the maximum load of water into the septic system per day.

 EXAMPLE: If Jen has a 4-bedroom home, her GPD per day would be 600.